aritraghsh09/morphML_reloaded/README.md

-# morphML_reloaded
+# Morphology Classification using Alexnet
-Recreating a galaxy morphology classifier with SDSS using Yale HPRC resources
+Recreating a galaxy morphology classifier using Yale HPRC resources

 ---